ecmwf-lab/ecml-tools/docs/index.rst

 *Anemoi* is a framework for developing machine learning weather forecasting models.
-It comprises of components or packages for preparing training datasets, conducting ML model training and a registry for datasets and trained models.
-Anemoi provides tools for operational inference, including interfacing to verification software.
+It comprises of components or packages for preparing training datasets, conducting ML model training and a registry for datasets and trained models. *Anemoi* provides tools for operational inference, including interfacing to verification software.
 As a framework it seeks to handle many of the complexities that meteorological organisations will share, allowing them to easily train models from existing recipes but with their own data.

+An *Anemoi dataset* is a thin wrapper around a zarr_ store that is optimised for training data-driven weather forecasting models.
+It is organised in such a way that I/O operations are minimised.

+This documentation is divided into two main sections: :ref:`how to use existing datasets <using-introduction>` and :ref:`how to build new datasets <building-introduction>`.

 -  :doc:`overview`
 -  :doc:`installing`